 Mom may feel pain or a pinching feeling throughout the feeding

-Nipple may be misshapen when baby breaks latch – often looking flattened on one side, like a tube of lipstick.
+The nipple may be misshapen when the baby breaks latch – often looking flattened on one side, like a tube of lipstick.
 You may even hear the term “lipstick nipple” used when speaking about ties

-Mom may feel very full after a feeding, like no milk was removed
+Mom may feel very full after feeding like no milk was removed